jkb23/Kancl/readme.md

     cd run
     docker-compose -f docker-compose.yml -f docker-compose-test.yml up --build --exit-code-from cypress

+You can inspect test failures by investigating the log, looking at screenshots and videos that capture what the test saw.
+You can also install and run Cypress locally.

 ### Continuous integration / Continuous deployment (CI/CD)

 To make tests useful, you need to run them often.
 And the best way to do that is to automate it.
 We have prepared